-Table 2 shows the pooled differences-in-differences results across different sets of controls.
+Table 1 shows the pooled differences-in-differences results across different sets of controls.
 The estimated coefficients are similar in percentage point terms to those estimated for the entire sample in Table A.3.
 However, the relative effects are smaller because the baseline lenient bail rates are higher for this low risk sample.
 The 14-15 percentage point increase in lenient bail is a 22% increase relative to the baseline of 66%.
-These results demonstrate recommendation effects survive in a sub-sample of cases where potential confounding should be minimal.
-Therefore, the recommendation effects in the differences-in-differences context survive concerns about confounding variation.
-Lenient recommendations increase judges' lenient bail decisions independent of changes to algorithmic predictions.
+These results demonstrate recommendation effects survive in a sub-sample of cases where potential confounding is necessarily minimal.